 TGax Editor: Change the paragraphs below of this subclause as follows (#CID 7819):

-An HE beamformee that receives an HE NDP Announcement frame from an HE beamformer with which it is associated and that contains the HE beamformee's AID in the AID subfield of STA Info field, and there is only one STA Info field, shall transmit its HE compressed beamforming feedback a SIFS after receiving the HE NDP.
-The TXVECTOR parameter CH_BANDWIDTH for the PPDU containing the HE compressed beamforming feedback shall be set to indicate a bandwidth not wider than that indicated by the RXVECTOR parameter CH_BANDWIDTH of the HE NDP Frame.
+An HE beamformee that receives an HE NDP Announcement frame from an HE beamformer that contains the HE beamformee's MAC address in the RA field (#7819) and also receives an HE NDP a SIFS after the HE NDP Announcement frame shall transmit the PPDU containing its HE compressed beamforming feedback a SIFS after the HE NDP.
+The TXVECTOR parameter CH_BANDWIDTH for the PPDU containing the HE compressed beamforming feedback shall be set to indicate a bandwidth not wider than that indicated by the RXVECTOR parameter CH_BANDWIDTH of the HE NDP. (#Ed)

-An example of HE sounding protocol with more than one HE beamformee is shown in Figure 27-7 (An example of the sounding protocol with more than one HE beamformee).
+An example of HE TB sounding protocol with more than one HE beamformee is shown in Figure 27-7 (An example of the sounding protocol with more than one HE beamformee).

 TGax Editor: Change the figure below of this subclause as follows (#CID 3305, 3306, 5194, 5195, 5367, 5368, 6012, 8222, 9928) AND ADD “SIFS” BETWEEN HE NDPA AND HE NDP: